The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 - Location-sensing tech

-It’s noted that a triple growth rate is forecast for immersive experiences and location-sensing technology.
+It’s worth noting that a triple growth rate is a forecast for immersive experiences and location-sensing technology.

 We will see a 3x growth rate in areas like immersive experiences and location-sensing technology, showing an intent to improve customer touchpoints with 1:1 interactions.

-Top 5 Wearable Tech Devices That Changed The Face Of Business
+Top 5 Wearable Tech Devices That Have Transformed Businesses

 Employees are interconnected as well as connected to the enterprise’s information, which puts them in a position to deliver superior customer experiences.

-Thus IoT system empowers employees (by giving them tools to meet customer expeditions), connects people and systems (by giving employees the access to the right information), improves productivity (making employees “heads-up” and “hands-free”), creating new insights and driving profits.
+Thus the IoT system empowers employees (by giving them tools to meet customer expeditions), connects people and systems (by giving employees access to the right information) and improves productivity (making employees “heads-up” and “hands-free”), creating new insights and driving profits.

 This hands-free mobility for enterprises requires no code when deploying mobile process applications and integrates with enterprise systems.